-- Offline procedure to fill is simpler and only require the requisite format which is usually available on the official website of conduting body alongwith the notification and other important information. - To apply offline, we need to fill all details first in respect of certificates/document that are to be attached with form, address where the application need to be posted and the most important thing is last date.
+- a) Offline procedure to fill a form is much simpler and only require the requisite format which is usually available on the official website of conducting authority along with the notification and other important information. - b) To apply offline, we need to fill all details first in respect of certificates/document that are to be attached with form, address where the application is required to be posted and the most important thing is last date.